Hair Drug and Alcohol Testing FAQs

 Testing hair samples is a non-invasive method of providing evidence of an individual’s history of drug or alcohol use.
 It can provide a record over a longer period of time (months rather than days) than any other sample type such as blood, urine or oral fluid.

-You can register your hair drug testing case using our online registration service or by calling Cellmark's dedicated Customer Services team on 0800 036 2522 We will then arrange a hair sampling appointment for you or your client with one of our professional mobile samplers at a location and time that is convenient.
-Testing on average takes 5-7 working days (after receipt of the sample) and the test report will be despatched by email or first class post.
+To register a hair drug testing case, please contact our business partners, Lextox.
+They will then arrange a hair sampling appointment for you or your client with one of our professional mobile samplers at a location and time that is convenient.
+Results will be despatched within 5 working days of receiving the sample.

 Hair is fed by a blood supply so substances that are circulating in the bloodstream can become incorporated into the growing hair.
 Hair can also incorporate drugs and other substances from sweat or sebum (an oily substance secreted by the sebaceous glands that helps to prevent hair and skin from drying out) or from environmental exposure to smoke or vapour.